guardian/dotcom-rendering/docs/architecture/008-css-in-js.md

 ### [Stylable](https://stylable.io/)

 Similar to CSS Blocks, Styleable allows developers to write `*.css` files that look and feel like CSS, with added syntax that adheres "to the spirit of CSS".
-It provides access to state using custom pseudo-classes and pseduo-elements and uses a pre-processor to convert files down to vanilla CSS.
+It provides access to state using custom pseudo-classes and pseudo-elements and uses a pre-processor to convert files down to vanilla CSS.

 ## Decision